Latest Enso (ENSO) News Update

 Deep Dive

-Overview: Enso runs a live staking campaign where rewards are distributed on the 14th of every month (tiCkr 🦭).
-Over 1.4 million ENSO were already staked as of late January 2026, indicating active participation.
-This is an ongoing mechanism to incentivize network security and token holding.
+Overview: Enso runs a live staking campaign with rewards distributed on the 14th of every month (tiCkr 🦭).
+As of late January 2026, over 1.4 million ENSO were already staked, indicating strong participation.
+The next distribution occurs on 14 March 2026.
+This is a recurring, scheduled event within the project's tokenomics.

 Conclusion